 More than one Windows 7 users have complained to us about getting the following error message when they try to pair up their Bluetooth devices.

-If you, too, are getting this error message, you don’t need to be afraid, mainly because it’s not only a common but also an easily resolvable error.
+If you are one the people getting this error message then don’t worry, because it’s not only a common but also an easily resolvable error.

 We have dedicated an entire post to this problem and listed here not one but three ways in you can resolve this issue.
 And yes, don’t forget to tell us which method worked best for you!

 Why This Error Occurs?

 Understanding why a particular error occurs makes it so much easier to resolve it quickly.
 Some error messages are self-explanatory, like the above one.